-Sharon Chakkalackal, senior policy advisor at the Ontario Ministry of Community and Social Services, took part in the "How to Reach Your Potential" initiative, a series of interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Sharon Chakkalackal, senior policy advisor at the Ontario Ministry of Community and Social Services, took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 Sharon Chakkalackal is a public health professional with Canadian, American and international experience in research design thinking and strategy, program evaluation and policy development/analysis combined with strong communication abilities, quantitative and qualitative analytical and interpersonal skills, with a strong passion and motivation for delivering results and meeting deadlines.